d-oliveros/nest/README.md

 Only 1 worker will be querying for an operation at a given time.
 That is to avoid having multiple workers working on the same op.
 If there are no unfinished operations, the worker will keep on querying for new ops every 600ms.

-The `Worker` class is a sub-class of the Agent class.
-The Agent class is extending EventEmitter.
-The Agent class has the ability to add external EventEmitters and emit events to them, and can also spawn phantomJS processes and open URLs and do a bunch of cool stuff.
+The `Worker` class is a sub-class of the Spider class.
+The Spider class is extending EventEmitter.
+The Spider class has the ability to add external EventEmitters and emit events to them, and can also spawn phantomJS processes and open URLs and do a bunch of cool stuff.

 ## How does it work?